JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_satellite_simulator.rst

 NAM_DIAG - Satellite simulator
 -----------------------------------------------------------------------------

 Since RTTOV requires a license agreement, no RTTOV package is included in the open source version of Meso-NH.
-However, a subroutine calling RTTOV 13 is included in Meso-NH version 57.
+However, a subroutine calling RTTOV13 is included in Meso-NH version 57.
 To compile and use Meso-NH with RTTOV, you must follow the instructions in :ref:`compile_mesonh_with_rttov`.

 .. csv-table::
    :header: "Fortran name", "Fortran type", "Default value"